nicktrem/LED-Music/README.md

 The code for the LED Music project.

-Makes the RGB LED strip lights light up depending on certain frequencies within the music at a particular timestep.
+Commands the RGB LED strip lights to change color depending on certain audio frequencies observed at a particular timestep.